TiCDC Behavior in Splitting UPDATE Events

 • When you set output-raw-change-event = false, if the primary key or non-null unique index value is modified in an UPDATE event, TiCDC splits the event into DELETE and INSERT events and ensures that all events follow the sequence of DELETE events preceding INSERT events.

-• When you set output-raw-change-event = true, TiCDC does not split UPDATE events.
+• When you set output-raw-change-event = true, TiCDC does not split UPDATE events, and the consumer side is responsible for dealing with the problems described in Split primary or unique key UPDATE events for non-MySQL sinks.
+Otherwise there might be a risk of data inconsistency.
 Note that when the primary key of a table is a clustered index, updates to the primary key are still split into DELETE and INSERT events in TiDB, and such behavior is not affected by the output-raw-change-event parameter.

 Release 6.5 compatibility